 This created favourable carry-trade conditions (whereby investors can borrow in Dollars, Euros and Pounds at virtually no cost, and receive higher yields investing in Rand), despite these being more risky asset types.
-Of concern, higher-yielding short-term income being chosen at the risk of capital.
+Of concern, higheryielding short-term income being chosen at the risk of capital.

-Net foreign bond purchases in 2010 reached R88 billion (compared with R27bn in 2009) and as a result we have seen the Rand return to strong levels below R7.00.
+Net foreign bond purchases in 2010 reached R88 billion (compared with R27bn in 2009) and as a result we saw the Rand return to strong levels below R7.00.